-In general the sets of nonholonomic and vakonomic trajectories are not related by the inclusion of \eqref{main_question} -- a sphere rolling on a rotating table provides a natural example of a system where a generic nonholonomic trajectory cannot be a vakonomic one (see \cite{Favretti_1998,Lewis_Murray_1995}).
+In general the sets of nonholonomic and vakonomic trajectories are not related by the inclusion of type \eqref{main_question} -- a sphere rolling on a rotating table provides a natural example of a system whose generic nonholonomic trajectory cannot be a vakonomic one (see \cite{Favretti_1998,Lewis_Murray_1995}).
 According to \cite{Fernandez_Bloch_2008}, Rumianstev \cite{Rumianstev_1978} was the first to answer question \eqref{main_question_1}.
 His answer, however, requires an explicit knowledge of the Lagrange multipliers of the vakonomic trajectories, hence in fact the solutions of vakonomically constrained problem.
 So far all approaches to the comparison problems \eqref{main_question}--\eqref{main_question_2} used the method of comparing the nonholonomic and vakonomic equations of motion.
-Below we present the most important contributions to this field.
-The first three of them concern \emph{Chaplygin systems} i.e., Lagrangian systems defined on a principal $G$-bundle with the linear constraints given by a horizontal distribution of a $G$-principal connection. \newnew{The last one is more general, yet the answer is presented in the form of an algorithm of a priori unknown result (concrete criteria are derived also only the Chaplygin case).
-Let us note that most of these results require certain regularity assumptions about the Lagrangian.
-These are needed, in principle, to present implicit equations of motion in an explicit form.} \begin{itemize} \item In Thm.
-3.1 in \cite{Cardin_Favretti_1996}, Favretti gives an answer to \eqref{main_question_1} and \eqref{main_question_2} (in a slightly more general affine setting).
-He constructs explicitly the vakonomic multiplier, and by comparing nonholonomic and vakonomic equations of motion gives an answer in terms of the curvature of the constraints distribution.
-His assumptions are the $G$-invariance and certain regularity of the Lagrangian (the latter sufficient for the existence of a momentum map and for the nonholonomic multiplier to be given by a time-dependent section over the configuration space).
+Below we list the most important existing contributions to this field.
+The first three of them concern \emph{Chaplygin systems} i.e., Lagrangian systems defined on a principal $G$-bundle with linear constraints given by a horizontal distribution of a $G$-principal connection.
+The last one is more general, yet the answer is presented in the form of a non-decisive algorithm (concrete criteria are derived also for the Chaplygin case only).
+Let us note that most of those results require certain regularity assumptions about the Lagrangian that are needed, in principle, to present implicit equations of motion in an explicit form. \begin{itemize} \item In Thm.
+3.1 in \cite{Favretti_1998}, Favretti gives an answer to \eqref{main_question_1} and \eqref{main_question_2} (in a slightly more general setting for affine distributions).
+He constructs explicitly the vakonomic multiplier and, by comparing nonholonomic and vakonomic equations of motion, gives an answer in terms of the curvature of the constraints distribution.
+His assumptions are the $G$-invariance and certain regularity of the Lagrangian (the latter being sufficient for the existence of a momentum map and for the nonholonomic multiplier to be given by a time-dependent section over the configuration space).
 For the constrained geodesic problem Favretti gave, in Thm.
-3.2, sufficient condition for the positive answer to \eqref{main_question}.
+3.2 of \cite{Favretti_1998}, sufficient condition for the positive answer to \eqref{main_question}.
 His assumptions are, however, very strong: the constraints distribution is totally geodesic and, additionally, the perpendicular distribution is integrable.
 As a particular example he showed that a two-wheeled carriage is a constrained mechanical system for which every nonholonomic trajectory is a vakonomic one.